Do you need to be paying sales tax? Find out today using our nexus calculator.

 These varying policies across platforms can be complex, but staying up to date on the requirements for those you use the most and maintaining compliance is the best way to help your POD business reach its full potential.

-The regulations behind sales tax nexus can vary largely across all 50 states and are frequently subject to change, including how some states no longer consider 200 separate transactions as a qualifier for economic nexus in an effort to reduce compliance costs and responsibility.
+The specifics behind sales tax nexus rules can vary largely across all 50 states.
+These rules can also frequently change, including how some states no longer consider 200 separate transactions as a qualifier for economic nexus for print-on-demand sellers (and other businesses) in an effort to reduce compliance costs and responsibility.

-While some states fully exempt things like clothing from sales tax, others may tax it at reduced rates or only exempt items below a certain price threshold.
-When it comes to digital products and custom items, taxes can be more nuanced, even when it comes to something like shipping charges, which some states consider to be part of the taxable sale, while others do not.
+Some states fully exempt items like clothing from sales tax, while others tax them at reduced rates or only exempt items under a certain price threshold.
+Taxes on digital products and custom items can be more complex.
+Even shipping charges can vary—some states consider them part of the taxable sale, while others do not.

 At a minimum, POD sellers should ask themselves three questions: